I am a PhD student at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 - Programming: Python (NumPy, AstroPy, PyPlot), NI Labview, C++, HTML, Yorick

 - Astronomical Software: GILDAS, XCLASS, YAO, SAO ds9

 Let me introduce you to my all-time favorite hobby, Handball.
 At the age of 5, I began to play in the youth teams of my home-town club VfL Uetze and continued playing in a senior team later on.
 Besides playing actively, I obtained a referee's license and spend lots of days in sports halls, until I left the region for studies.
 After starting my Master's studies in Heidelberg, I joined at first the PSV Heidelberg and later on the TSV Wieblingen.
 In the latter one, I'm again playing in a senior team and refereeing matches.
-Furthermore, I'm looking forward to share my interest in the sport by training a youth team in the coming season.
+Furthermore, I enjoyed sharing my interest in the sport by training a youth team (7-10 years) in the past season.